pdudeia/isb-project/README.md

-# Internship project on development of a Climate Risk Index for S&P 500 firms
+# Development of a Climate Risk Index for S&P 500 firms